Independent advocacy

 If you find it hard to understand or communicate your care and support needs, for example because of your physical or mental health, learning disability or sensory impairment, an advocate can support you to explain your views to other people.
 They can also act to make sure your rights and needs are respected so that you can live as independently as possible.

 Often, a social care worker can do this for you.
-Sometimes though, you may want someone who is independent.
-You can then ask for an independent advocate.
+Sometimes, you may want someone who is independent.
+You can ask for an independent advocate.

-You can contact the independent advocacy service at any time, but there may be situations in which it’s particularly helpful for you.
-These could include:
+You can contact the independent advocacy service at any time.
+It could be particularly helpful for you if:

 Different types of independent advocacy